-6.10 The Council uses the creditworthiness service provided by Link Asset Services to assess the creditworthiness of counterparties.
-The service uses a sophisticated modelling approach with credit ratings from all three rating agencies - Fitch, Moody's and Standard and Poor's.
+6.9 The Council applies the creditworthiness service provided by Link Asset Services.
+The service uses a sophisticated modelling approach with credit ratings from the three main rating agencies - Fitch, Moody's and Standard and Poor's.
 This service uses a scoring system to ensure that it does not give undue consideration to just one agency's ratings.
 It does not rely solely on the current credit ratings of counterparties but also uses the following information as overlays which are combined in a weighted scoring system:

-- Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.11 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
+- Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.10 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
 These colour codes are also used by the Council to determine the duration for investments and are therefore referred to as durational bands.
 The Council is satisfied that this service gives the required level of security for its investments.
-It is also a service which the Council would not be able to replicate using in-house resources. - 6.12 Sole reliance will not be placed on the use of this external service.
-In addition, the Council will also use market data and information, information on government support for banks and the credit ratings of the government support. - 6.13 The Council has determined the minimum long term and short-term ratings it deems to be "high" for each category of investment.
-These "high" ratings allow investments of 365 days or less to be classified as specified investments.
-The Council's approved limits for this "high" credit rating for deposit takers is as follows:
+It is also a service which the Council would not be able to replicate using in-house resources.